HaakonWiland/Notes/Hackthebox/CWES/Information Gathering.md

 **Passive recon:** Gather information about the target without interacting with it
 - google dorking
-- WHOIS lookup: Find information about the domain
+- WHOIS lookup: Find information about the domain, NOTE: ONLY WORKS FOR PUBLIC DOMAINS, will not work for domain inside a box.
 - DNS: Analyze DNS records to identify subdomains, mail servers etc. Can use `dig` , `nslookup`, or other tools.
 - Web Archive analysis
 - SOME analysis